ros2-gbp/ros2_control-release/controller_manager/doc/userdoc.rst

       -c CONTROLLER_MANAGER, --controller-manager CONTROLLER_MANAGER
                             Name of the controller manager ROS node -p PARAM_FILE, --param-file PARAM_FILE
                             Controller param file to be loaded into controller node before configure.
 Pass multiple times to load different files for different controllers or to override the parameters of the same controller.
-      -n NAMESPACE, --namespace NAMESPACE
-                            DEPRECATED Namespace for the controller_manager and the controller(s) --load-only           Only load the controller and leave unconfigured.
+      --load-only           Only load the controller and leave unconfigured.
       --inactive            Load and configure the controller, however do not activate them -u, --unload-on-kill  Wait until this application is interrupted and unload controller --controller-manager-timeout CONTROLLER_MANAGER_TIMEOUT
                             Time to wait for the controller manager service to be available --switch-timeout SWITCH_TIMEOUT
                             Time to wait for a successful state switch of controllers.
 Useful when switching cannot be performed immediately, e.g., paused simulations at startup
       --service-call-timeout SERVICE_CALL_TIMEOUT
                             Time to wait for the service response from the controller manager --activate-as-group   Activates all the parsed controllers list together instead of one by one.
 Useful for activating all chainable controllers altogether
       --switch-asap, --no-switch-asap
                             Option to switch the controllers in the realtime loop at the earliest possible time or in the non-realtime loop.
       --controller-ros-args CONTROLLER_ROS_ARGS